Your questions, Answered

 • Buckland envisages that the first phase and five years of development could include:

-• First half of the Village Centre with local facilities such as the community hall, nursery, healthcare services and cafe;
+• Village Centre with local facilities such as the community hall, nursery, healthcare services and cafe

-• Access to Dashwood with new 2.8km circular woodland path;
+• Access to Dashwood with new 1.7 mile circular woodland path

 • Welborne is intended to become a long-term asset for the people of Hampshire, a development driven by place-making – as opposed to just housing numbers.
 It is genuinely envisioned as a place for all, whatever the age and income – a place where people will still want to live 100 years from now.